griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### BCFtools 1.3.1
-Describes dependencies for BCFtools 1.3.1, used in this course for manipulating VCF files.
+Describes dependencies and installation for BCFtools 1.3.1, used in this course for manipulating VCF files.
 ```bash
 # start sudo shell
 sudo bash